microsoft/nni/docs/en_US/Tutorial/ExperimentConfig.md

 Required.
 String.

-__authorName__ is the name of the author who create the experiment.
+The name of the author who create the experiment.

 *TBD: add default value.*